Small bedroom ideas: How to maximise space

 Midjourney AI image of a small bedroom featuring a loft bed

 In some very small bedroom cases, it’s best to look up!
 By going vertical and building a loft bed, you instantly free up some of that precious floor space – perfect for adding a wardrobe, a desk for working from home, or simply keeping free.
-Whether you opt for a full-height loft bed or a lower cabin-style unit with built-in storage, taking your sleeping situation to new heights is one of the smartest space-saving bedroom ideas for tiny bedrooms.
+Whether you opt for a full-height loft bed or a lower cabin-style unit with built-in storage, taking your sleeping situation to new heights is one of the smartest space-saving bed ideas around.

-If you’re redesigning your kid’s room, it’s a fantastic idea to consider a high sleeper or bunk bed.
-Choose from double (or even triple!) bed setups, clever configurations that feature handy drawers, shelving and clothes rails, or built-in desks to ensure they get their homework done on time.
+If you’re redesigning your kid’s room, consider a high sleeper or bunk bed.
+Choose from double (or even triple!) bed setups, clever configurations with handy drawers, shelving, and clothes rails, or built-in desks to ensure they get their homework done on time.
 Our Anderson Kids Wooden High Sleeper with Chair & Desk is an ideal choice for a multifunctional bed that does it all.

 Make your room flexible with a day bed